wochatme/PuttyGPT/askrob/build.md

 04/08/2024  07:13 AM               774 question.bmp
 04/08/2024  07:13 AM               774 savefile.bmp
 04/08/2024  07:13 AM               774 settings.bmp
-               4 File(s)          3,096 bytes
-               0 Dir(s)  280,582,492,160 bytes free
 ```

-What we changed in the codebase of Putty are the below files:
+The files we changed in the codebase of Putty are the below files:
 ```
 C:\gpt\putty\windows\putty-rc.h
 C:\gpt\putty\windows\putty.rc
 C:\gpt\putty\terminal\terminal.c
 ```

-You can use some compare tool such as "diff" on Linux to compare the above 4 files with the files in PuttyGPT to know what has been changed.
+You can use some compare tool such as "diff" on Linux to compare the above 3 files with the files in PuttyGPT to know what has been changed.

 After we are clear about what PuttyGPT added and modified, merge these changes into the codebase of Putty is pretty simple.
 Let me explain it in details.